LargitData — Enterprise Intelligence & Risk AI Platform

 FAQ

-Fine-tuning modifies the language model's own parameters to make the model "learn" domain-specific knowledge; RAG, by contrast, provides the model with real-time reference material through external retrieval without modifying the model itself.
+Fine-tuning modifies the language model's own parameters to make the model 'learn' domain-specific knowledge; RAG, by contrast, provides the model with real-time reference material through external retrieval without modifying the model itself.
 Fine-tuning requires large amounts of training data and computing resources, and updating knowledge requires retraining; RAG only requires updating the documents in the knowledge base.
 In enterprise settings, RAG is generally the more practical and cost-effective choice, and many enterprises combine both approaches for optimal results.

 The infrastructure requirements for a RAG system depend on the deployment model.
 Cloud deployment has a low barrier to entry — enterprises simply need to prepare their knowledge base documents and they can start using the system.
 On-premise deployment requires a certain level of GPU computing resources (for embedding model and language model inference), sufficient storage capacity (for the vector database), and basic IT operations capability.
 LargitData provides both cloud and on-premise deployment options, allowing enterprises to choose flexibly based on their budget and security requirements.